spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 http://www.nar.org/NARTS/TR13.html

+## Dynamic Stability Analysis

+The rocket must exhibit dynamic stability, wherein oscillations are reduced by the damping moment.

+### Resonant Pitch/Yaw Moment

+- 2f - The vehicle does not experience resonant pitching/yawing motion in flight

+The rocket should experience a resonant motion in response to aerodynamic forces such that it doesn't sustain at the natural frequencies that can cause structural or component damage.
+This value must be verified regularly with the design team to ensure compliance.

 ## Intuition

 Suppose a high-powered rocket is launched in quiescent air vertically, and flies straight without wobbling.
-Then, suppose a small disturbance is experienced on the side of the rocket causing a deflection, for example a short gust of wind, which then stops.
+Then, suppose a small and momentary disturbance is experienced on the side of the rocket causing a deflection, for example a short gust of wind.
 If the rocket is *stable*, a restoring force causes a *corrective moment* which will act in the opposite direction of the deflection.
 This *corrective moment* can be considered a function of angular displacement [@mandell1973, pg.81].